arzansa/pokedex/README.md

 # A Pokédex with Multilanguage Support
-This is a Pokédex that is currently configured for learning the German names of Pokémon I made for a friend.
+This is a Pokédex I made for a friend that is currently configured for learning the German names of Pokémon.

 Python 3 is required to run.
 Also, the below libraries must be installed:
 pandas